There are some strange animals in the cosmic zoo, many of which are stellar remnants.

 24 WORMHOLES - Wormholes are theoretical.
 They are tunnels in space/time.
 Traveling through a wormhole could get you from point A to point B in less time.
 A shortcut!
 Wormholes broach the topic of time travel.

 25 MULTIVERSE - The multiverse theory captured the imaginations of cosmologists.
 The idea is that our universe is one of an infinite number, each with its own Big Bang.
 Some cosmologists think the laws of physics vary from universe to universe and that some universes teem with life while others are sterile.
-If there are other universes, they are beyond our horizon.
+If other universes exist, they are beyond our horizon.